stealthBS/demo1-repo/AI notes.md

 We can see below 2 tools which helps us to save our prompts :
 - [Prompster](https://chromewebstore.google.com/detail/prompster/fbagfekcjdidpmmookklbaeddgkjddml) : It's basically an chrome browser's extension which saves prompts inside the browser only.
 It's free, lightweighted, and easy to use option.
 - [PromptHub](https://www.prompthub.us/) : It's a paid site/platform which helps us for building, storing, and even sharing your prompt libraries.
-It also porvides some advance tools to manage all our prompts effeciently.
+It also provides some advance tools to manage all our prompts effeciently.

 ----